mrWh1te/Botmation/README.md

 # Botmation

-Provides a library with the `MationBot` class to provide a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).
+A library with the `MationBot` class to provide a Declarative approach to using [Puppeteer](https://github.com/puppeteer/puppeteer).

 A take-over project for [Instamation](https://github.com/mrWh1te/Instamation).
 Please use this, instead of that.